trishacastillo/trishacastillo/README.md

 - ⚡ if (role==SoftwareDeveloper) || (role==Programmer) return TRUE;

-- ⚡ Fun fact I enjoyed doing codes sm.
+- ⚡ Interested in collab?
+Feel to hit me up at my email.

 - 📫 Swing by and give me an email at **trishaduzon13@gmail.com**